• Home

 The Yale Food Addiction Scale 2.0 (YFAS 2.0)

-• It is validated by research in both adults and children in a variety of different languages.
+• Well-validated for use in both adults and children in a variety of different languages in clinical & non-clinical samples.

-• Research using this scale has found that “food addiction” correlates highly with elevated BMI, binge eating, and weight cycling, suggesting these three variables may be linked to underlying processes of food or eating addiction in some cases.
+• Finds “food addiction” correlates highly with elevated BMI, binge eating, and weight cycling, suggesting these three variables may be linked to underlying processes of food or eating addiction in some cases.

 Take the YFAS 2.0